Does NYC’s

 3 medium carrots

-Can I delete items in
+Can I delete items in NYC’s nutrition database?

 No, you can only delete user-defined entries.

-new recipe, new ingredients get au
+I enter a new recipe, new ingredients get automatically added to the ingredient

 Yes.
 When you enter a new recipe with new ingredients and you link them and save the recipe, new ingredients AND their nutrition links will be auto-added to the ingredient droplist (see Recipes… Droplists> Ingredients to verify this).